obi1kenobi/trustfall-rustdoc-adapter/CONTRIBUTING.md

 Crawl `src/adapter/mod.rs` to find the part that handle the query fragment you modified.

+- Properties

   - If the information is trivial, you can simply expose it from the `rustdoc` types using the `field_property!()` macro.

   - Sometimes, this information is not core to rustdoc types (e.g. sealed types).
 You can implement your own logic into `resolve_property_with`.

+- Edges

+  TODO

+- Vertex

+  TODO

 Create a test crate in `test_crates` with `cargo new <test_crate_name> --lib` and add query tests in `src/adapter/tests.rs`.